henrikdvn/CRSocket/CONTRIBUTING.md

 ## Seeking support

-I will respoind to concrete questions about the software and use them as a basis for improving the documentation.
+I will respond to concrete questions about the software and use them as a basis for improving the documentation.